Imagination, innovation, and risk-taking

-Victoria has a rich tradition and history of staff and student creativity.
-We understand that creativity, creative literacy and unfettered imagination make vital contributions to New Zealand society.
+Victoria University of Wellington has a rich tradition and history of staff and student creativity.
+We understand that creativity, creative literacy, and unfettered imagination make vital contributions to New Zealand society.

 We are focused on understanding how a wide range of people and groups imagine cultivating creative capital and exploring the potential to partner with Wellington communities and businesses on creative collaborations.

 Te Au a Raukatauri – Cultivating Creative Capital

 Raukatauri is the female origin of musical instruments and performing arts.
 Raukatauri is also the common bag moth that eats the leaves of native plants and when the wind blows through its wings sound is created indicating that from nature creativity can be produced.
 Au has been used again to suggest movement and it translates as the movement of Raukatauri.